 Joe Serna, Jr., Farmworker Housing Grant Program (JSJFWHG)

-NEW Proposed Uniform Multifamily Regulation Changes
+Proposed Uniform Multifamily Regulation changes

 Finance the new construction, rehabilitation, and acquisition of owner-occupied and rental units for agricultural workers, with a priority for lower income households.